djinna/docpad.gwenbell.com/src/documents/pages/digitalwarriorship.html.md

 About Digital Warriorship
 ---

 Why warriorship?
 For 3.5 years I lived in the cloud-shrouded mountain town that is Boulder, Colorado.
-I moved there in 2007 because I found it to be a balance of tech savvy and yogic.
+I moved there in 2007 because I found it to be a balance of tech savvy and yogic prowess.

 I took my first yoga class in college, became certified to teach in 2005 and opened a yoga studio in Japan that same year.
 During my 3.5 years in Japan I taught and studied yoga, Buddhism and Japanese culture.
 Being a warrior means something in each of these cultures.
 In yoga we're taught the three warrior postures.
 You can take them in sequence, warriors one two and three.
 Each warrior is a practice in balance.